 Thompson's map shows a NWCo post at the mouth of Deep Creek.
 I have been unable to find much about it but generally agree with a handful of other writers and historians that it was likely a temporary trading camp run by Finan.
 I did manage to locate a reference to it labeled as McDonald's House.

 The lower circle shows the NWCo notation for Kullyspel House.
-The Lake Indian notation is across what is today's Pack River which flows into Lake Pend O'rielle.
-The Lake Indian Road, noted by Thompson in his Journal, connected the two trading sites located about 30 miles apart.
+The Lake Indian notation is across what is today's Pack River which flows into Lake Pend Oreille.
+The Lake Indian Road, noted by Thompson in his journal, connected the two trading sites located about 30 miles apart.

 Another OBS page on our website titled 1809 Trip to McGillivray's River